P5vc/fetch-apply/README.md

 - Written in Bash
   - Fetch Apply is written in Bash, the standard language behind most commandlines, allowing for streamlined management in a single, simple language.
 - Small codebase
   - Fetch Apply's entire codebase is minuscule, and contained within a single file.
-Fetch Apply's purpose is to assist with user-auditable, simple, server management, something that can becomes unrealistic with large codebases and dependencies.
+Fetch Apply's purpose is to assist with user-auditable, simple, server management, something that becomes unrealistic with large codebases and dependencies.
 - Standardized but customizable
-  - Fetch Apply uses a standardized framework, with simple terminology, making it easy to use and eliminating the learning curve.
+  - Fetch Apply uses a standardized framework with simple terminology, making it easy to use and eliminating the learning curve.
 The code is simple and descriptive, meaning that Fetch Apply can be customized to suit your needs in a snap.

 ## Installation

-To install and run Fetch Apply on your system, simply run the following commands:
+To install and run Fetch Apply on your system, use the following commands:

 ```bash
 curl https://raw.githubusercontent.com/P5vc/FetchApply/master/install -o /tmp/install